parse-community/Parse-SDK-Android/fcm/README.md

 If you need to customize the notification that is sent out from a push, you can do so easily by extending `ParsePushBroadcastReceiver` with your own class and registering it instead in the Manifest.

 ## Instance ID Service
-If you need to store the FCM token elsewhere outside of Parse, you can create your own implementation of the `FirebaseInstanceIdService`, just make sure you are either extending `ParseFirebaseInstanceIdService` or are calling `ParseFCM.scheduleTokenUpload(getApplicationContext());` in the `onTokenRefresh` method.
+If you need to store the FCM token elsewhere outside of Parse, you can create your own implementation of the `FirebaseInstanceIdService`, just make sure you are either extending `ParseFirebaseInstanceIdService` or are calling `ParseFCM.register(getApplicationContext());` in the `onTokenRefresh` method.

 ## License
     Copyright (c) 2015-present, Parse, LLC.